lateralrun/docs/docs/cloud_functions.md

 There are just a few things to be aware of:

 - `data` is an object containing the values passed by the app.
-There's no need to declare or important this variable – it's just available.
+There's no need to declare or import this variable – it's just available.
 - A `return` statement passes data back to the app (which it may or may not use).
 Any value that can be converted to JSON is valid, such as an object, string, number, or boolean.
 If no `return` statement is used, the value passed